DevTruce/html-css-js/README.md

 <br>
 <br>

-This course is Section A of my schooling program.
-This repository contains course modules and resources as well as my completed work for the course.
+This course is Section A of my learning program.
+This repository contains the course modules and resources as well as my completed work for the course.
 Course project challenges may be stored in a different repository!